USCiLab/cereal/_includes/archive_specialization.markdown

 namespace cereal
 {
   //!
 Saving for std::map<std::string, std::string> for text based archives
-  // Note that this shows off some internal cereal traits such as EnableIf,
+  // Note that this shows off some internal xCEREAL traits such as EnableIf,
   // which will only allow this template to be instantiated if its predicates
   // are true
   template <class Archive, class C, class A,